-Especially if you know what it's about: the late Billy MacKenzie of The Associates, a friend of Robert Smith's, who committed suicide in 1997.
+Especially if you know what it's about: The late Billy MacKenzie of The Associates, a friend of Robert Smith, who committed suicide in 1997.
 In the song, Smith laments not having spent more time with his friend.

 "Want" is about no matter how hard you want something, it'll eventually become worthless.
 The guitar riff doesn't help either.

 And "There is No If."
 If you're happy when you hear it, it makes you sombre and reflective.
 If you're sad...
 Well, God help you.
 "Hysterical Grief" doesn't even cut it.